 In 2016, on an average, each email subscriber has 1.7 email accounts per user, and by 2019 it will increase to 1.9 email accounts per user.
-This data clearly shows, an average email user maintain more that one mailbox to receive emails, which belong to different priority for them.
-Whereas most of the power email users over internet use more than two types of mailboxes, even in 2016.
+This data shows that an average email user maintains more that one mailbox to receive emails as per their different priorities.

 Based on above data, we tried to segment all mailbox of the subscribers into eight different types.
 The knowledge of the various types of mailboxes used can help in organizing a successful email marketing program.

 An adequate knowledge of the audience who are reading your emails is needed beforehand for success along with other factors.
 Below are the different types of mailboxes use by subscribers:

 This is a subscriber that loves reading the emails sent to him and makes sure to read each one of them.
 They usually do not have any promotional emails in their inbox as they are picky about what they subscribe.
 They only read 8% of your messages and are almost 6% of your total subscribers.

 They read emails which are of interest to them.
 They love to read emails.
 This group consists of 10% of your users, and they read around 23% of your emails.
 They do not read everything on their inbox and hence less picky on whom they subscribe.